Egypt expects FDI boost as investment law regulations finalised

-CAIRO Egypt's investment ministry has finalised a much-anticipated set of regulations outlining incentives that it hopes will lure back badly needed foreign investors, Investment Minister Sahar Nasr told Reuters on Wednesday.
+CAIRO (Reuters) - Egypt's investment ministry has finalised a much-anticipated set of regulations outlining incentives that it hopes will lure back badly needed foreign investors, Investment Minister Sahar Nasr told Reuters on Wednesday.

 Egypt's economy has been struggling since a 2011 uprising drove foreign investors and tourists away.
 The government is hoping a $12 billion International Monetary Fund lending program signed last year will put it on the road to recovery, together with a rebound in investment.